xtuml/bridgepoint/doc-bridgepoint/notes/7682_update_to_e4.4/7682_update_to_e4.4.dnt.md

 6.5.3.1  I considered moving to a newer version of antlr plugins.
 However, after doing some research I discovered that antlr 4 grammars are not compatible with antlr 2 grammars.
 See [5].
-6.5.3.2  Additionally, the author of the antlr 2 plugins for eclipse also created the antlr 3 (and 4) plugins.
-I discovered that the antlr 3 plug-in set provided no tangible advantage over the plugins we use already.
-The version 3 plugins also have some extra dependencies to other eclipse packages that we would have to add.
+6.5.3.2  The antlr 3 plug-in set seems to provide no tangible advantage for us over the plugins we use already.
+The version 3 plugins also have some extra dependencies to other eclipse packages that we would have to add to our eclipse base.
 6.5.3.3  In the end, I decided it made the most sense to install the very small and simple eclipse 2.x compatibility feature rather than attempt to move to antlr4 or the antlr3 plugins at this time.